-When your charged with a crime, facing jail time or looking at being branded a criminal, you need someone who understands the legal system.
+When you are charged with a crime, facing jail time, or looking at being branded a criminal, you need someone who understands the legal system.
 At Island Law Office, PC, LLO, we have years of experience helping clients accused of a crime.
 At Island Law Office, PC, LLO, we help clients navigate the system and are prepared to defend our client's innocence at trial.
 When you need help with a criminal charge, call Island Law Office, PC, LLO at (308) 633-4040.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More

-If you would like to schedule a initial consultation contact a Nebraska felony misdemeanor burglary murder rape attorney, representing clients in Gering, Nebraska at the Island Law Office, PC, LLO.
-Give us a call at (308) 633-4040 or complete our inquiry form.
+If you would like to schedule an initial consultation contact a Nebraska felony misdemeanor burglary murder rape attorney, representing clients in Gering, Nebraska at the Island Law Office, PC, LLO.
+Give us a call at (308) 633-4040.